The Dark Side of Roast Videos That YouTube Doesn’t Want To Show You

 Sachin Pariyar, a nine-year kid from a rural part of Nepal, comes from a financially backward community.
 He had to drop school in the second standard because his parents couldn’t afford education.
 Even at the early stage of life, this kid has a sense of humor, and he sings beautifully.
 He is funny, and he is entertaining.

-A YouTube Channel that noticed Sachin gave covered him and gave financial support to his family.
+A YouTube Channel that noticed Sachin gave financial support to his family while bringing his talents on social media.
 This followed wide national coverage, and Sachin got viral in no time.
 Not only YouTubers, national television also promoted him.
 YouTuber supported his family to start a new micro-business.
 Looking at his talent, a nonprofit organization in Kathmandu took his wardenship and enrolled him in a boarding school, where he restarted his education.
 The platform of YouTube is both boom and boon for Sachin and his family.

 “Children are the living messages we send to a time we will not see.” — John F. Kennedy